Toward a Dichotomy for Approximation of $H$-coloring: Introduction

 \begin{theorem}[Digraphs with a $k$-min-ordering] If digraph $H$ admits a $k$-min-ordering for some integer $k>1$, then MinHOM($H$) has a constant factor approximation algorithm. \end{theorem}

-Feder \emph{et al.,}~\cite{feder2003bi} proved that LHOM($H$) is polynomial time solvable if $H$ is a \emph{bi-arc} graph, and is NP-complete otherwise.
-In the same paper, they showed graph $H$ is a bi-arc graph iff it admits a conservative majority polymorphism.
+Considering graphs, Feder \emph{et al.,}~\cite{feder2003bi} proved that LHOM($H$) is polynomial-time solvable if $H$ is a \emph{bi-arc} graph, and is NP-complete otherwise.
+In the same paper (\cite{feder2003bi}, Theorem 4.2), they mentioned that a graph $H$ is a bi-arc graph if and only if it admits a conservative majority polymorphism.
 In Section \ref{sec-majority}, we show that the same dichotomy classification holds in terms of approximation.

 \begin{theorem}[Dichotomy for graphs] There exists a constant factor approximation algorithm for MinHOM(H) if $H$ is a bi-arc graph, otherwise, MinHOM(H) is inapproximable unless P = NP. \end{theorem}